-How ISV Partnerships Can Drive Business Growth
+ISV Partnerships Explained & How They Can Drive Business Growth

 Typically, ISVs start by building a product and selling it directly to their customers.
 This approach works in the early stages, but many ISVs find it challenging to continue to scale.
 So, how can ISVs continue to drive business growth?
 One critical strategy is the ISV partnership.

-What is an ISV partner?
 There are several forms that ISV partnerships can take.
 In this article, we will examine the four key types of partnerships that ISVs should consider for business growth:

 - OEM Partnerships